 • rBGH milk has higher levels of IGF-1 than natural milk

 Cattle from the dairy industry which die account for approximately 40% of the ground beef in the US.
 Is that really what we want to be feeding our families?

-It appears that for the most part the concerns, voiced prior to the release of rBGH, have turned out to be justified.
+It appears that, for the most part, the concerns voiced prior to the release of rBGH have turned out to be justified.

-For all of these reasons and more, rBGH is banned in Australia, Canada, Japan, New Zealand and all 27 member countries of the European Union.
+For all of these reasons, and more, rBGH is banned in Australia, Canada, Japan, New Zealand and all 27 member countries of the European Union.

 The use of rBGH in dairy herds has lead to an increase in the levels of a substance known as IGF-1 in their milk.
-There are measurably higher levels of IGF-1 in these milk products and meat of these cows than those found in organic dairy products and their cows.
+There are measurably higher levels of IGF-1 in these milk products and the meat of these cows than those found in organic dairy products and their cows.

 This substance, IGF-1, occurs naturally in both cows and humans and they are identical, can't tell one from the other.
 The IGF-1 found in organic dairy products is at levels that are beneficial to the development of young human bodies.